-Succession is one of the key concepts for understanding natural systems.
-It can be
+Succession is one of the key concepts for understanding natural systems and ecology and one of the biggest roles of Permaculturists is to accelerate succession and evolution.
+Succession can be

 Context dependently, it moves more into a prairie or savannah depending on the local rainfall or local herbivores that set the stage for succession as well.
 The key behind this whole process is what happens above so happens below.
 The biomass of carbon and micro-organisms increases exponentially moving the soil from a bacterial driven system to one that is dominated by fungus.